- Written by Dan Maynard

 Adopting sound and ethical SEO strategies is a worthwhile long term strategy.
 Rather than chasing the algorithm, adopt a search marketing method that complies with Google's webmaster guidelines and you will win at SEO in the long term.

-As a long term SEO strategist and online marketing how to win online and publisher of a piano site, I have had top rankings in the search engines for many years.
+As a long term SEO strategist and publisher of a piano site, I have had top rankings in the search engines for many years.
 In fact, my rankings have withstood the test of time despite many Google algorithm updates and I've never worried about Google's attempt to improve search results.
 I don't chase the dragon tail.
 I'm always looking for forward motion.
 So what does that mean?
 Take for example one of my newer pages on my site, how to buy a piano.
 Every so often I add pages to my piano site in order to get them to rank.
 While I have page 1 Google rankings for all the major keyboard brand pages, I constantly work on achieving new rankings for newer pages.

 The 3 Most Crucial SEO Elements